-National AIDS Control Programme (NACP), fully funded by the Government of India, has one of the largest HIV surveillance systems across the globe.
-This surveillance system not only provides evidences on the magnitude and directions of HIV epidemic, but also gives information regarding resource allocation as well as impact assessment.
-The biennial HIV Sentinel Surveillance (HSS) has covered seven population groups in past including pregnant women, single male migrants, long distance truck drivers, female sex workers, men who have sex with men, hijra/transgender people and injecting drug users.
+NACP, fully funded by the Government of India, has one of the largest HIV surveillance systems across the globe.
+This surveillance system not only provides evidences on the magnitude and directions of HIV epidemic, but also provides information regarding resource allocation and impact assessment.
+The biennial HIV Sentinel Surveillance (HSS) has covered seven population groups in the past including pregnant women, single male migrants, long distance truck drivers, Female Sex Workers (FSWs), Men having Sex with Men (MSM), Hijra/Transgender (H/TG) people and Injecting Drug Users (IDUs).

-In 2019 round of surveillance, inmates at central jail were included as eighth population group in view of the global recommendations and local evidences.
+In 2019 round of surveillance, inmates at the central jail were included as the eighth population group in view of global recommendations and local evidences.
 Overall, HIV sentinel surveillance in the group was implemented at 48 central prison sites across 26 States/UTs collecting bio-behavioural data from 18,809 inmates.
 This technical report presents the results from the first round of HSS 2019 among the inmates at central prison sites.
-The HIV prevalence in the group is almost 10 times that of the general population with very high level in select states.
+The HIV prevalence in the group is almost 10 times that of the general population with very high level in select States.
 Especially inmates with a lifetime history of injecting drug use are more affected by HIV than the rest.
 The report clearly demonstrates the higher prevalence of HIV and related risk behaviours among the inmates.

-The implementation of HSS as one of the world's largest surveillance system in the prison settings is the result of a very robust mechanism under the National AIDS Control Programme.
-Under the leadership of Dr Shobini Rajan (Assistant Director General, National AIDS Control Organisation, MoHFW), the system is supported by seven government public health institutes including AIIMS (New Delhi), ICMR-NIMS (New Delhi), ICMR-NARI (Pune), ICMR-NIE (Chennai), ICMR-NICED (Kolkata), PGIMER (Chandigarh) and RIMS (Imphal).
-The State AIDS Control Societies, under the leadership of Project Directors and State's prison systems under the leadership of Inspector/Director General of Prisons, took the ownership of implementing this surveillance supported in a very sentinel but time-bound manner.
-We acknowledge the role of each stakeholder in timely completion while ensuring highest possible quality standards of this very important activity.
+The implementation of HSS as one of the world's largest surveillance system in the prison settings is the result of a very robust mechanism under the NACP.
+Under the leadership of Dr Shobini Rajan (Assistant Director General, National AIDS Control Organization (NACO), MoHFW), the system is supported by seven government public health institutes including AIIMS (New Delhi), ICMR-NIMS (New Delhi), ICMR-NARI (Pune), ICMR-NIE (Chennai), ICMR-NICED (Kolkata), PGIMER (Chandigarh) and RIMS (Imphal).
+The State AIDS Control Societies, under the leadership of Project Directors and State's prison systems under the leadership of Inspector/Director General of Prisons, took the ownership of implementing this surveillance supported in a time-bound manner.
+We acknowledge the role of each stakeholder for timely completion while ensuring highest possible quality standards in lieu of this very important activity.

-Inmates at prisons are not closed off worlds.
-On one hand, many of the inmates stay only for a short period in prison and return to their families and on the other hand many people (including prison staff, health personnel, and prisoners' family members, etc.) enter and leave prisons every day.
-A healthy inmate will not only be productive for himself/herself but will also lead to public health benefits to the wider community.
-I am confident that this technical report will be used by all stakeholders, including the prison health systems, in further augmenting the HIV/AIDS prevention detection-treatment activities among inmates in prisons.
+Prison inmates are not closed off from the world.
+On one hand, many of the inmates stay only for a short period in prison and return to their families, and while many (including prison staff, health personnel, and prisoners' family members, etc.) enter and leave prisons every day.
+A healthy inmate will not only be productive for himself/ herself but will also lead to public health benefits for the community at large.
+I am confident that this technical report will be used by all stakeholders, including the prison health systems, in further augmenting the HIV/AIDS prevention detection-treatment activities among the prison inmates.
+HIV/AIDS prevention detection-treatment activities among the prison inmates.